2025 Liberal Democratic Party presidential election: The Big Three: Hayashi, Takaichi, Koizumi

 Finance Minister Katsunobu Katō, a staunch conservative who ran in the previous election, was announced as Koizumi's campaign manager.

 On 16 September, Hayashi held a press conference affirming his intent to run in the presidential election, planning to release a full manifesto at the campaign launch held a few days later.
 Hayashi pledged to continue the work started by the Kishida and Ishiba administrations, running as a continuity of candidate while embracing some policies of his own.
 Some of his initial policies included amending the Constitution and increasing wages to counter the effects of inflation.
 Hayashi, who had 30 years of experience when he entered the race, expressed regret over Ishiba's resignation, but said he was open to expanding the government coalition to include more parties.
 Hayashi was endorsed by Defense Minister Gen Nakatani not long after the press conference ended.
 Shortly after Hayashi's brief press conference, Kobayashi held one of his own, which served as his official campaign announcement.
 Kobayashi had reportedly been urged by Kōichi Hagiuda, an ally of the late Shinzo Abe, to support Takaichi instead of running his own campaign.
-Running on the image of “generational change” Kobayashi said he “felt a strong sense of crisis" and would seek to rebuild the party after the successive election losses, and would focus on working with opposition parties; Motegi meanwhile had continued to advocate for expanding the coalition.
+Running on the image of "generational change" Kobayashi said he "felt a strong sense of crisis" and would seek to rebuild the party after the successive election losses, and would focus on working with opposition parties; Motegi meanwhile had continued to advocate for expanding the coalition.

 Promising to return Japan to its status as "technological superpower”, Kobayashi said he would introduce tax cuts and raise defense spending beyond 2% of GDP.
 He also expressed concern about misinformation spreading on social media, and said he would work to stop foreign powers such as China from interfering in Japanese society and democracy.
 Presenting himself as a bridge between conservative policies and the younger generations, Kobayashi announced Yasukazu Hamada, a former defense minister, as his campaign manager.
 Later that same day, Shinjiro Koizumi confirmed, during a press conference in his capacity as Agriculture Minister, that he also intended to run in the election.
 Before official campaigning began, Koizumi attempted to moderate his reformist image by appealing to conservatives within the party.
 On 15 September, Finance Minister and staunch conservative Katsunobu Katō opted against running in the election and endorsed Koizumi.
-Katō, who had run in the previous presidential election, was announced as Koizumi's campaign manager; Kato had repotredly been approached by Takaichi's campaign but ultimately declined to endorse her.
+Katō, who had run in the previous presidential election, was announced as Koizumi's campaign manager; Kato had reportedly been approached by Takaichi's campaign but ultimately declined to endorse her.
 Koizumi stressed the importance of party unity, and said he would shelf several policies he had previously advocated, such as legislation for selective surnames for married couples.
 Nikkei reported this was becoming a common theme in the election, with most candidates avoiding major policy proposals that could further divide the party.